dray01/dsphinx/_posts/cloud_run_build.rst

 ======================================
-Post 01.
 Geting Started with Cloud Run
 ======================================

 What is Cloud Run I hear you ask?
 Cloud Run is obviously part of GCP.
 I like to think of it